Utilize Data to Drive Cardiovascular Service Line Growth

 - Actions to advance network relationships

-- Impact of new reimbursement models and plans
+- Impact of new reimbursement models & plans

-In order to not jump too far ahead, the first part of the equation is to really understand those “sources’ of data mentioned earlier and the value they can provide in helping build those service line initiatives.
-Here are a couple sources of data to examine and the implications they can have on your bottom line.
+In order to not jump too far ahead, the 1st part of the equation is to really understand those “sources” of data mentioned earlier and the value they can provide in helping build those service line initiatives.
+Below are a couple sources of data to examine and the implications they can have on your bottom line.

 This is probably the best starting point because it is typically the easiest and most cost effective data to access.
 In fact, most business development roles have access to internal data that helps highlight procedural and referral trends as capturing with the hospital or clinic EHR.
 As a business leader, internal data can help you answer: